The Numbers Speak: LinkedIn as a B2B Performance Driver

 Why is LinkedIn essential for B2B prospecting?

 LinkedIn hosts over 900 million professionals and is the largest B2B database in the world.
-It is the only network where decision-makers accept being contacted in a professional context.
-Combined with buying signals detected by Rodz, LinkedIn becomes an ultra-targeted prospecting channel.
+It’s the only network where decision-makers accept being contacted in a professional context.
+Combined with intent signals detected by Rodz, it becomes a channel where you can reach the right person at the right moment, not just at random.

 Should you use LinkedIn Sales Navigator for prospecting?